ctacdev/openfdapool1/README.md

 ## Testing ##

-Ruby/Rails tests are provided by [RSpec](http://rspec.info/).
-The test suite may be run by invoking `rspec` from the project directory.

-The RSpec test suite is located in the `spec/` directory.

 Javascript Unit tests are provided by [QUnitJs](http://qunitjs.com).
-Test reports can be accessed locally at <a href="http://localhost:3000/qunit" target="_blank">http://localhost:3000/qunit</a> in development.

-Javascript tests are located in the `test/javascript/` directory.
+Javascript tests are located in the `test/` directory.

+The tests can be run using:

+    $> grunt test

 ## Open Source Technologies Used ##